mariehuynh/tampermonkey/README.md

 Tampermonkey Scripts
 ============
 This is a collection of Tampermonkey scripts that I wrote to make the internet better and save me time.
+* **Airbnb Filter** - Hides all the search results that allow pets and smoking.
+The site only has filters for smokers and pet owners, but not those of us who are allergic and can't stay at those places!
+Years have gone by without them adding this simple filter, so this hides those listings on our end.

 * **AmazonHistory** - Inserts a button on product pages that links to their price history (I'm currently using camelcamelcamel).